Admission to the University of Maine at Augusta

 Responsible Admission Policy

-At the University of Maine at Augusta, our first priority is helping our students to succeed.
+At the University of Maine at Augusta, our first priority is helping our students succeed.
 Success demands that a student begin his or her college work with the proper preparation.
 To be admitted to a UMA degree program, an applicant must have a high school diploma or have earned a General Equivalency Diploma (GED/HiSET).
 Applicants should be able to demonstrate proficiency in reading, writing, and mathematics.
-Generally, to receive admission, students are required to have graduated in the upper 75% of their high school class or receive comparable GED/HiSET scores.
+Generally, to receive admission, students are required to have earned a minimum 2.0 GPA, graduated in the upper 75% of their high school class, or receive comparable GED/HiSET scores.

-Students needing adult education work on a single skill will be offered admission to the University of Maine at Augusta.
-Applicants who need two or more adult education classes are not offered admission and will be referred to their local adult education program.
-The University will encourage these students to retake our placement tests after completing their adult education work.
+Students needing adult education work may be offered admission to the University of Maine at Augusta.
+Applicants who need significant adult education work are not offered admission and will be referred to their local adult education program.
+The University will encourage these students to reapply after completing their adult education work.

 Some degree programs have additional entrance requirements as specified in the individual degree program listings http://www.uma.edu/admission/apply/.
 Contact the Office of Admission for more information.